twlang/timeworm/README.md

 <p align="center">
 <img width="200" height="230" alt="image" src="https://github.com/xmm16/xmm16.github.io/blob/main/timeworm.png?raw=true" /><br>

-> _A time-traveling compiler with a butterfly-effect type system that knows your code on a first-name basis?_
+> _It's a time-traveling compiler with a butterfly-effect type system that knows your code on a first-name basis_

 #### Explanation
 Say we have a string that you add and remove a ton of other strings and characters to